OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-rhosp-ziu.rst

-Updating Tungsten Fabric using the Zero Impact Upgrade Process in an Environment using Red Hat Openstack
+Updating OpenSDN using the Zero Impact Upgrade Process in an Environment using Red Hat Openstack
 ============================================================================================================

 :date: 2020-09-16

-This document provides the steps needed to update a Tungsten Fabric deployment that is using Red Hat Openstack as it’s orchestration platform.
+This document provides the steps needed to update a OpenSDN deployment that is using Red Hat Openstack as it’s orchestration platform.
 The procedure provides a zero impact upgrade (ZIU) with minimal disruption to network operations.